 VR - Take Me Away

-The Daydream View is is the newest addition to our Google collection of devices, and I must say, it’s pretty amazing.
-Not only is the VR experience smooth and comfortable, the remote device that helps you further engage with the experience is a nice addition.
-You can use it to navigate, select options, center the screen for you field of view, etc. And, as you can see from the list of apps in the Google Play store, there’s no shortage of cool things that you can do.
+The Daydream View is the newest addition to our Google collection of devices, and I must say, it’s pretty amazing.
+Not only is the VR experience smooth and comfortable, but the remote device that helps you further engage with the experience is also a nice addition.
+You can use it to navigate, select options, center the screen for your field of view, etc. And, as you can see from the list of apps in the Google Play store, there’s no shortage of cool things that you can do.
 News, movies, games, education, travel, etc. are all part of what you can experience with this type of technology.
-I just need to make sure that I keep it out of sight during the work day, otherwise I’m tempted to toss it on for a few minutes... which never is just a few minutes!
+I just need to make sure that I keep it out of sight during the workday, otherwise, I’m tempted to toss it on for a few minutes... which never is just a few minutes!

 Facebook Live Video - Have You Tried it Yet?

 All of this device “stuff” leads up to the ability for you to capture and share this type of content with others.
 Most likely that sharing platform will be via social networking sites like Facebook, Periscope (Twitter), Instagram, and others.
 Facebook recently announced some additional options for what they refer to as “mid-roll” advertising, This will allow publishers to insert ads into the middle of their clips.
 Ads will play after you’ve watched a video for at least 20 seconds and the video itself must be at least a minute and a half long.
 This is a sign that longer, higher quality video is what Facebook wants (because that’s what “we” want), and keeping someone’s attention is going to an important part in the process.